Oliver H. Dockery: Civil War and after

 During the American Civil War, he served for a short time in the Confederate service, but withdrew and advocated sustaining the Federal Government.
 Upon the readmission of North Carolina to representation, he was elected as a Republican to the Fortieth Congress; reelected to the Forty-first Congress and served from July 13, 1868, to March 3, 1871.
 He was chairman, Committee on the Freedmen's Bureau (Forty-first Congress); unsuccessful candidate for reelection in 1870 to the Forty-second Congress.
 After that he returned to agricultural pursuits.
 In 1875, following the increasing violence of the election campaign of 1874, when a Democratic governor was elected, he was a member of the State constitutional convention in 1875.

 Dockery was an unsuccessful Republican nominee for Governor of North Carolina in 1888.
 He was appointed by the national Republican administration as United States consul general at Rio de Janeiro, Brazil, on June 14, 1889, and served until July 1, 1893.
 After the administration changed, he resumed agricultural pursuits.

-He returned to politics in 1896, running as an unsuccessful Populist Party nominee for Lieutenant Governor of North Carolina.
-That year Republican Daniel Lindsay Russell was elected as governor, when a Populist candidate drew off some Democratic votes.
+He tried to return to politics in 1896, He put his name forward to be Populist Party candidate for Lieutenant Governor of North Carolina but did not win the nomination.
+(That year Republican Daniel Lindsay Russell was elected as governor, when a Populist candidate drew off some Democratic votes.)
+In 1898, he contested John Bellamy's election to the U.S. House of Representatives on the grounds of fraud and voter intimidation.
+But he was unable to overturn the election result.

 Dockery died in Baltimore, Maryland, March 21, 1906.
 He was interred in his family cemetery at Mangum, North Carolina.